fdeblasio/pokeemerald-expansion/notes.md

         - They also get reset upon looking at the summary screen

 ### Field Moves
+- Try to remove Waterfall prompt.
+Just have it work like going down
 - Edit moves that work in field
     - Maybe edit so instead of "if has move" to "if can learn move"
         - Might not be simple since it's .inc and not C